 “Now, for the record, I want to say that when she IS feeling well, there is no greater cheerleader, scriptorian, or saint on the planet.
 She has a tremendous talent for building people up and making her children especially feel amazing.
 But when she is not feeling well, she can only see life through the lens of darkness, and though she is conscious of the distortion, she struggles tremendously to cope with it.

 “On one particularly bad day in the 1980s when my dad was out of work and stress was high, I watched my mother berate him viciously, burst into tears, and then zoom away in the car.
 It hurt me to see her criticize my dad, and visibly upset, I asked him, “Dad, how can you put up with that??”

 “He sat me down and became very stern.
 I can’t remember a time before or since when he addressed me so emphatically.
-He said, “Leslie, you have no idea what you mother has been through.”
+He said, “Daughter, you have no idea what you mother has been through.”
 And then he became tearful and added, “I love that woman with all my heart.”

 “It was in that moment I learned the difference between a contract, and a covenant.

 “My parents suffered in their marriage my whole life, but they both desired the blessings of eternal life and exaltation, they trusted in the promises of the atonement, they understood the importance of the ordinances, and chose to make sacrifices and put the covenant they made ahead of every other desire: the covenant to be companions throughout this mortal sojourn and into the eternities.” – K. N.

 Else what is a covenant for?

 This father could see his wife through the lens of an eternal perspective.
 He knew who she was without her ailments.
 That’s who he will spend eternity with, and his daughter imagines it will be joyful.